jimtesson/Modelscarp_Inversion/README.md

 	300000 : duration (yr)
 	#### Quiescence period
-	y : Include a quiescence period prior the exhumation of the scarp ? (y/n) 50000 : max age of the scarp top if quiescence is searched (yr) 2000.0 : Std dev. of scarp top age (yr)
+	y : Include a quiescence period prior the exhumation of the scarp ? (y/n) 50000 : max quiescence period length if it is searched (yr) 2000.0 : Std dev. of scarp top age (yr)
 	#### Number of events
 	3 : Minimum number of events